 About a third of the Syrian refugees in Lebanon are children who are not in school.
 This is a generation of children that is very unlikely to go home to Syria for many years – the average return time for refugees is 17 years.

 Many Syrian refugee children are sent out to work for as little as 2 dollars per day with no hope of learning to read and write.
-The public school system in Lebanon is at breaking point – with schools already working double shifts.
-The UN, NGOs and private actors want to help – but none of the existing projects are large-scale initiatives focused on getting children back into formal education for the long term.
+Many public schools in Lebanon have opened their doors to Syrian refugees, but more need to do so.
+CFJ is proud to help make this happen.

 Without education, this lost generation becomes not only a missed opportunity for the advancement of Lebanon but also a huge security threat in the region and beyond.
 Giving refugee children access to education would unshackle their ability to change their lives and those of generations to come.

-The Clooney Foundation for Justice is designing a program to advance educational opportunities for Syrian refugees.
+The Clooney Foundation for Justice has partnered with UNICEF to advance educational opportunities for Syrian refugees.

 The Clooney Foundation for Justice is developing the TrialWatch project to limit the use of the courts as a tool for oppression.